AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-apache-iceberg-v4.md

 This is Iceberg growing up.

 The format has always prioritized correctness and openness.
-Now it’s doubling down on speed, scalability, and ease of use—especially for teams managing hundreds or thousands of tables across dynamic environments.
+Now it’s doubling down on speed, scalability, and ease of use - especially for teams managing hundreds or thousands of tables across dynamic environments.

 Whether you're building AI pipelines, federated queries, or traditional dashboards, these changes aim to reduce the friction and complexity of working with large-scale tables.
 It’s about making Iceberg not just powerful, but practical.

 ## A Glimpse Ahead: v4 in Context

-Just a few months ago, Apache Iceberg v3 was approved—bringing meaningful improvements to the table format.
+Just a few months ago, Apache Iceberg v3 was approved, bringing meaningful improvements to the table format.
 That release introduced new data types, deletion vectors, and other enhancements that expanded what Iceberg can represent and how it supports evolving workloads.

 Right now, the ecosystem is heads-down implementing v3 features across engines, catalogs, and query layers.
 You’ll see more engines support features like row-level deletes and richer data modeling as v3 adoption matures.

-The proposals for v4 aren’t intended to replace that momentum—they build on it.
+The proposals for v4 aren’t intended to replace that momentum - they build on it.

 Think of v3 as expanding what Iceberg can do.
 V4 focuses on how efficiently and cleanly it can perform the task.
-These early discussions around v4 offer a forward-looking roadmap for how Iceberg will continue to evolve—toward higher throughput, better portability, and more brilliant query performance.
+These early discussions around v4 offer a forward-looking roadmap for how Iceberg will continue to evolve - toward higher throughput, better portability, and more brilliant query performance.

 While these changes are still in the design and discussion phase, they signal where Iceberg is heading.
 For data teams investing in the lakehouse stack today, it’s reassuring that the foundation will only get stronger over time.